euonymos/CIPs/CIP-?/README.md

 `bls12_381_g1_scalar_mul` and `bls12_381_g2_scalar_mul` built-ins.
 Those functions take plain integers, and their outputs are the same for the whole _congruence class_ of scalars.
+This allows improving the _model performance_ and lowering the execution costs despite the fact Plutus uses bit-size metric for integers but (presumably) drops the _real performance_
-This lowers Plutus execution costs but increases the resource usage for validating nodes by ruining the core benefits of staying within a finite field.
+by ruining the core benefits of staying within a finite field.
 Concretely, in the Aiken implementation of the bilinear accumulator mentioned above the test case for the maximum number of 45 elements